 What heating grants are available?

-There are a number of government heating grants available in the UK.
-Several of them are for English - or sometimes Welsh - homes, but Scotland also has its own offerings.
+There are often government heating grants available in the UK.
+Some for English - or sometimes Welsh - homes, but Scotland also has its own offerings.
 In addition, there are many local authorities offering financial help.

-So let’s take a look at who exactly is eligible for each of these grants.
+So let’s take a look at who exactly is eligible for this grant.

 Are you eligible for a heating grant?